What foods are best cooked in a smoker?

 Pellet Smokers

 Pellet smokers are versatile and highly efficient.
-They use compressed wood pellets as both the fuel source and the flavor provider, offering precise temperature control for both hot and cold smoking.
+They use compressed wood pellets as the fuel source and the flavor provider, offering precise temperature control for hot and cold smoking.
 These smokers are an excellent choice for enthusiasts aiming for a seamless smoking experience.

+What Foods Are Best Cooked in a Smoker?
 The Basics of Smoking Food

 Key Tools and Equipment